 Gallery 44 and BIPOC Photo Mentorships welcome five emerging photographers to our pilot mentorship program this summer.
 Please check out their profiles below and follow us on socials for updates on their new work.

-We will have an open call for a second round of mentorships coming soon and share the outcomes of the program in a Mentorship Guide in winter 2022.
+We open call for a second round of mentorships closing August 15 and will share the outcomes of the program in a Mentorship Guide in winter 2022.

 Bisma is a queer and non-binary multi-media artist currently studying photography at OCADu in Toronto.
 With mentorship from Meera Margaret Singh they will be developing work that surrounds creating more positive representation of queer and trans South Asian folks.